 a) First: Engage with your members to bring them back

 Your members might not be willing to come for a variety of reasons ranging from the Covid-19 anxiety to having no idea that you have reopened.
 But the good news is that proper communication can help you address almost all of those reasons.

 - Launch a reopening campaign to inform members that you open and connect with them to understand their concerns.

-- Address everyone’s safety questions individually and set precedence that you are undertaking all safety precautions by:
+- Address everyone’s safety questions individually and set the precedence that you are undertaking all safety precautions by:

 - Marketing your sanitation procedures and COVID-19 response on social media.